-4.1 We will ensure:

-- 4.1.1 We have a designated member of the Senior Leadership Team who has undertaken appropriate training for the role, as recommended by BSCB.
-Our Designated Safeguarding Lead (DSL) will be required to update their training annually in accordance with the Learning Pathway agreed by the LSCB. - 4.1.2 We have a member of staff (Additional Safeguarding Lead) who will act in the DSL's absence who has also received training for the role of DSL and who will have been briefed in the role.
-In the absence of an appropriately trained member of staff, the Headteacher will assume this role. - 4.1.3 All adults (including supply teachers and volunteers) new to our school, are made aware of the school's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under Keeping Children Safe in Education 2016 and the booklet "What to do if You're Worried a Child is Being Abused".
-They will have these explained, as part of their induction into the school. - 4.1.4 All members of staff are provided with training opportunities arranged or delivered by the DSL annually in addition to any whole school training undertaken, in order to develop their understanding of the signs and indicators of abuse, how to respond to a pupil who discloses abuse and the procedure to be followed to promote a child's welfare.
-Staff are supported to further develop their understanding as mechanisms are in place to enhance this via team meetings, newsletters and e mail updates. - 4.1.5 All parents/carers are made aware of the school's responsibilities in regard to child protection procedures through publication of the school's Child Protection Policy, and reference to this in our prospectus/brochure, on our website and in our home school agreement.
+- 4.1 We will ensure: - 4.1.1 We have a designated member of the Senior Leadership Team who has undertaken appropriate training for the role, as recommended by BSCB.
+Our

+Designated Safeguarding Lead (DSL) will be required to update their training in accordance with the Learning Pathway agreed by the LSCB.

+- 4.1.2 We have a member of staff (Additional/Deputy Safeguarding Lead) who will act in the DSL's absence who has also received training for the role of DSL and who will have been briefed in the role.
+In the absence of an appropriately trained member of staff, the Headteacher will assume this role. - 4.1.3 All adults (including supply teachers and volunteers) new to our school, are made aware of the school's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under Keeping Children Safe in Education 2018 and the booklet "What to do if You're Worried a Child is Being Abused".
+They will have these explained, as part of their induction into the school. - 4.1.4 All members of staff are required to attend annual training opportunities arranged or delivered by the DSL, in order to develop their understanding of the signs and indicators of abuse, how to respond to a pupil who discloses abuse and the procedure to be followed to promote a child's welfare.
+Staff are supported to further develop their understanding as mechanisms are in place to enhance this via team meetings, newsletters and e mail updates. - 4.1.5 All parents/carers are made aware of the school's responsibilities in regard to child protection procedures through this Policy which is available on our website.
+Hard copies are also available from the school office.
+Further reference is made to this in our prospectus/brochure and in our home school agreement. - 4.1.6 Through our Attendance Policy, we have in place a robust system for monitoring attendance and will act to address absenteeism with parents and pupils promptly to effect change and identify any safeguarding issues arising. - 4.1.7 All children attending our school are required to have a minimum of two identified emergency contact, this is to support prompt communication in the event of a serious incident or a child missing from school. - 4.1.8 If a child is absent from school and the school has not been notified by phone or note previously then parents/carers are contacted to inform school of the whereabouts of the child. - 4.1.9 Any pupil absent for ten school days, where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education using the CME Protocol. - 4.1.10 Any absence of two consecutive school days, without satisfactory explanation, of a pupil currently subject to a child protection plan is immediately referred to their social worker. - 4.1.11 Parents must inform school if there are any changes to where a student will be living.
+School has a mandatory duty to inform the local authority Via the First Response Team, if a child under the age of 16 years, lives with someone. other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
+This is defined as being a private fostering arrangement